Magicalbananapi/GravityChanger/README.md

 #

 Maintaining the fork because Immersive Portals mod depends on the Gravity changing mod, and Fabric mod cannot depend on a Quilt mod.
+(For this fork specifically, compatibility does not work out of the box, supposedly somebody in the discord has a fix that just requires changing the modid [Link to Discord Message](https://discord.com/channels/662271867431682058/1143860421229563934/1386945825233436702), but I have yet to get to this)

 This Gravity Changer mod is not identical to Fusion's Gravity API.
 **The two mods cannot be used interchangeably.**